- Nicola Perugini

 - Political violence, Global justice, Human rights, International Law & International Relations, Humanitarianism, war, colonialism, critical theory, Israel-Palestine, Middle East Politics

 Guidance and Feedback Hours

 - Monday 2-4pm, or by appointment.

 Forthcoming Neve Gordon and Nicola Perugini, Human Shields.
-On the Weaponization of Bodies (University of California Press, 2020)
+A History of People in the Line of Fire (University of California Press, 2020)

 2015 Nicola Perugini and Neve Gordon, The Human Right to Dominate, Oxford University Press.

 Italian translation: Il diritto umano di dominare, Roma, Nottetempo, Roma, 2016.

 Arabic translation: عن حق الإنسان في الهيمنة, Arab Center For Research and Policy Studies, Doha, 2018.

 Special Issues and Edited Volumes

 2017 Nicola Perugini and Neve Gordon, Special Symposium “Critical Perspectives on Human Shields,” American Journal of International Law, Unbound Edition, Volume 110

 2019 Nicola Perugini, “Settler Colonial Inversions: Israel’s 'Disengagement' and the Gush Katif ‘Museum of Expulsion’ in Jerusalem,” Settler Colonial Studies, Volume 9, Pages 41-58

 2017 Nicola Perugini and Neve Gordon, "Distinction and the Ethics of Violence: On the Legal Construction of Liminal Subjects and Spaces," Antipode.
 A Radical Journal of Geography Vol 49, Issue 5, Pages 1385–1405

 2017 Nicola Perugini and Neve Gordon, “Human Rights and Domination,” Amsterdam Law Forum, Vol. 9, n.
 2, Pages 136-146.

 2017 Nicola Perugini and Francesco Zucconi, “Enjoy Poverty: Humanitarianism and the Testimonial Function of Images”, Visual Studies

 2016 Neve Gordon and Nicola Perugini, “Human Shields, Sovereign Power, and the Evisceration of the Civilian,” American Journal of International Law, Unbound Edition, Volume 110, Pages 329-324.

 2016 Nicola Perugini and Neve Gordon, “Introduction to Symposium on Critical Perspectives on Human Shields,” American Journal of International Law, Unbound Edition, Volume 110, Pages 296-298.

 2016 Nicola Perugini and Francesco Zucconi, “Pasolini decoloniale: La rabbia tra Africa, Asia e Americhe” (Decolonial Pasolini: The Anger between Africa, Asia and Americas”, Afriche e Orienti